 Preparing, translating and distributing safety information (DHPC)

-The marketing authorisation holder of a medicine (MAH) is required to prepare direct healthcare professional communications (DHPCs) when the situation requires.
-These requirements are described in the current legislation and guideline of the area.
-The decision to issue a DHPC is often based on new safety information or a change in the recommended clinical practice arising from regulatory procedures such as referrals, variations, PASSs, PSURs, signals or RMPs.
-DHPCs can also be issued in the event of supply difficulties or product defects and withdrawals.
-The requirement extends to all MAHs and applies to all authorised products, regardless of whether the product is marketed at the time when the DHPC is issued.
+The marketing authorisation holder of a medicine (the pharmaceutical company or abbreviated as MAH) is required to prepare direct healthcare professional communications (DHPCs) when the situation requires.
+These requirements are described in the legislation and guideline applicable in the area.
+The decision to issue DHPC letters is often based on new safety information or changes to recommended clinical practice arising from regulatory procedures such as referrals, variations, PASSs, PSURs, signals or RMPs.
+DHPCs may also be issued in the event of supply difficulties or product defects and withdrawals.
+The requirement extends to all MAHs and applies to all authorised products, whether or not the product is marketed at the time when the DHPC is issued.

-The information to be provided in a DHPC is prepared in English in collaboration with the competent authorities and/or the European Medicines Agency (EMA) along with a timetable for translation and dissemination as well as a draft list of recipients.
+The information to be provided in a DHPC is prepared in English by the competent authorities and/or the European Medicines Agency, along with a time frame for translation and dissemination and a proposed DHPC distribution list.

 DHPCs disseminated in Denmark

-When a DHPC is disseminated in Denmark, the Danish Medicines Agency must receive a draft Danish translation of the DHPC along with the final English version of the document from the MAH.
-In connection with the translation or preparation of the DHPC, no logo must be inserted at the top of the document, however, a small logo as part of the signature at the bottom of the document is accepted.
-Updated product information, if relevant, should not be attached to the DHPC; it is sufficient to provide a link in the DHPC.
+When a DHPC is disseminated in Denmark, the Danish Medicines Agency must receive a draft Danish translation of the DHPC letter along with the final English version of the document from the MAH.
+In the process of translating or preparing the DHPC letter, no logo must be inserted at the top of the document, however, a small logo as part of the signature at the bottom of the document is accepted.
+When product information is updated there is no need to enclose it with the DHPC.
+It is sufficient to link to the product information in the DHPC letter.

-MAHs are furthermore requested to provide their CVR number (central business registration number) to be included on the list of recipients.
-If there are more than one MAH, provide the CVR number for each MAH.
+MAHs are furthermore requested to provide their CVR number (business registration number) for it to be included on the list of recipients.
+If there is more than one MAH, the CVR number for each company must be provided.

 About the translation

-The translation of the DHPC from English to Danish should not be a word-for-word translation.
-The Danish text should be just as easy to read for a Dane as the English version is for a native English speaker.
-The meaning provided must obviously remain the same, but linguistic adjustments are often necessary.
+The translation of DHPC letters from English to Danish should not be a word-for-word translation.
+While the meaning provided must naturally remain the same, linguistic adjustments are often necessary to ensure the information is easily understandable in Danish.

-• Many common English words have a Danish word that looks or sounds similar but actually is a foreign word that is not used very often.
-Instead, please use a word or expression in Danish that is easier to understand.
+• For many common English words, there is a word in Danish that looks similar but is actually a rarely used loanword.
+Such words should be replaced by a word or expression in Danish that is easier to understand.
 It doesn’t matter if the word looks different from the English word, or if you use more words in Danish, as long as the meaning remains the same.

 • You may often come across English sentences in the passive voice.
 You should change this to the active voice in Danish to make it easier to read.